-I left school 4 years go and that is absolute craziness.
-I reflect on school quite a lot and I thought this would be an interesting post!
-So…
+I left school 4 years ago and that is absolute craziness.
+I reflect on school quite a lot and here are my thoughts.

 I will never feel that intelligent again